telegraphic/hickle/README.md

     **kwargs ... the compression keyword arguments passed to hickle.dump

     # if content of MyClass can be represented as single matrix, vector or scalar
-    # values than created a dataset of approriate size. and either set its shape and
+    # values than created a dataset of appropriate size. and either set its shape and
-    # dtype parameters # to the approriate size and tyoe . or directly pass the data
+    # dtype parameters # to the appropriate size and tyoe . or directly pass the data
-    # using the data parmameter
+    # using the data parameter
     ds = h_group.create_dataset(name,data = py_obj.value,**kwargs)

 	## NOTE: if your class represents a scalar using empty tuple for shape
     ##       than kwargs have to be filtered by no_compression
     # ds = h_group.create_dataset(name,data = py_obj.value,shape=(),**no_compression(kwargs))

-	# set addtional attributes providing additional specialisation of content
+	# set additional attributes providing additional specialisation of content
     ds.attrs['name'] = py_obj.name

     # when done return the new dataset object and an empty tuple or list